Rehearsing at home

 Auditions take place in front of our Music Director, our accompanist and our Voice Coach, all of whom will be keen to put you at your ease.
 If it would make you more comfortable you may have a friend to “sit in” on your audition.

-You will be asked to sing a piece of your own choice – this can be anything you like, up to about 3 minutes long.
-It can be accompanied or unaccompanied – our accompanist can play the piano for you if necessary.
-After that our Vocal Coach will take you through some exercises to give us an idea of how your voice is now, and its potential for the future.
+After singing the piece of your choice, our Vocal Coach will take you through some exercises to give us an idea of how your voice is now, and its potential for the future.
 This will include singing a few scales to determine the range of your voice.
 You can sing these to any vowel sound that you like.

 There is no sight-reading test, though we do expect you to have some music-reading ability.
 We’ll talk to you about that in context of your previous musical experiences, including any choirs or ensembles you may have participated in.
 Anything relevant will be useful, whether from school, singing in a choir at church or playing an instrument – whatever you’ve been up to musically we will be keen to hear about it!
 We’ll also give you some simple aural tests to see how you pick things up by ear.

-All Chorus members are re-auditioned every three years as a matter of course, but if you are less musically experienced or aren’t used to working on the style of music we often sing, we will ask to hear you again after you’ve sung with us for a year or so, when we’ll talk to you about pieces we’ve worked on and ask you to sing some extracts from them.
+All Chorus members are re-auditioned every three years as a matter of course, but if you are less musically experienced or aren’t used to working on the style of music we often sing, we will ask to hear you again after you’ve sung with us for a year, when we’ll talk to you about pieces we’ve worked on and ask you to sing some extracts from them.
 We occasionally run music technique classes, and we may recommend that you have a few one-to-one sessions with our Vocal Coach.

-By passing an audition, the choir’s high standards are maintained and you will hopefully enjoy singing with an excellent chorus!
+By passing an audition, the choir’s very high standards are maintained and you will hopefully enjoy singing with an excellent chorus!

 Rehearsals